airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 [Quickstart](./using-airbyte/getting-started/oss-quickstart) guide.

 :::tip
-Enterprise Customers should refer to our docs on [Airbyte Self-Managed Enterprise](../enterprise-setup/README.md) and the associated [implementation guide](../enterprise-setup/implementation-guide.md).
+Enterprise Customers should follow the steps outlined in our docs on [Airbyte Self-Managed Enterprise](../enterprise-setup/README.md) and the associated [implementation guide](../enterprise-setup/implementation-guide.md).
 :::

 ## Understanding the Airbyte Deployment